aws-samples/serverless-genai-food-analyzer-app/README.md

 - **Challenge**: The selection of the Language Model (LM) significantly influenced both response latency and quality, posing a critical decision point.

-- **Solution**: Following a comprehensive assessment of various models, we've chosen the following Anthropic Claude models for different components within the app:
+- **Solution**: Following a comprehensive assessment of various models, we've chosen the following Anthropic Claude and Amazon Nova models for different components within the app:
-  - **Barcode scanning image generation**: Utilizing Stable Diffusion XL.
+  - **Barcode scanning image generation**: Utilizing Amazon Nova Canvas.
+  - **Product ingredients and Product summaries**: Utilizing Amazon Nova Micro was favored for enhancing user experience by displaying results in streaming mode, and because the output was solely intended for display, enabling us to designate the output type as markdown.
   - **Recipe fridge photograph food aliment detection**: Utilizing Anthropic Claude 3 Sonnet to extract food ingredients from images.
-  - **Recipe proposals, Product ingredients**: Leveraging Anthropic Claude 3 Sonnet.
+  - **Recipe proposals**: Leveraging Anthropic Claude 3 Sonnet.
 Sonnet was selected for cases where the output needed to be parsed for other tasks or displayed using HTML components.
-  - **Product summary, and recipe steps**: Utilizing Anthropic Claude 3 Haiku was favored for enhancing user experience by displaying results in streaming mode, and because the output was solely intended for display, enabling us to designate the output type as markdown.
+  - **Recipe steps**: Utilizing Anthropic Claude 3 Haiku was favored for enhancing user experience by displaying results in streaming mode, and because the output was solely intended for display, enabling us to designate the output type as markdown.

 **Use Lazy Loading to reduce cost/bandwidth**